Daryl-10/headless-count/README.md

 # headless-count

-<h1>Extension to ["austere-snap" project](https://github.com/Daryl-10/austere-snap): Counting ships indicated by colored dots using Computer Vision</h1>
+Extension to ["austere-snap" project](https://github.com/Daryl-10/austere-snap): Counting ships indicated by colored dots using Computer Vision

 <h3>In this project, we use an automated script that:</h3>
 <p>1) counts the number of vessels identified as magenta dots in the .png file provided</p>